What Is Adoption Law?

 This article addresses several frequently asked questions about the legal aspect of the adoption process.
 With this information in hand, it’s wise to consult an adoption lawyer about your options and the legal requirements to adopt in your state.

-What is Adoption?
+What Is Adoption?

-“Adoption is a legal process where the parental rights of a child’s biological parents are terminated, and a new parent-child relationship is established,” says Shelley B. Ballard, an adoption lawyer in Evanston, Illinois whose firm handles many types of adoption, including domestic, international, and foster care adoptions.
+“Adoption is a legal process where the parental rights of a child’s biological parents are terminated, and a new parent-child relationship is established,” says Shelley B. Ballard, an adoption lawyer in Evanston, Illinois, whose firm handles many types of adoption, including domestic, international, and foster care adoptions.

 The process of adoption creates a legal relationship between the adoptive parent and the adopted child and terminates any legal rights between the child and their biological or birth parents.

+The birth parents’ rights must be terminated so that the adoptive parents can become the child’s sole legal parents.
 Depending on the circumstances of the adoption, termination of parental rights may be voluntary or involuntary.

-In most infant domestic adoptions, “termination is almost always voluntary.
-We may have an unknown parent, usually the father, whose rights may have to be involuntarily terminated, but typically in this type of adoption, everyone has the same goal in mind,” says Ballard.
+Ballard says that in most foster care cases, “Termination is handled by the state.
+Sometimes, the birth parents sign off on it, and sometimes their rights are involuntarily ended.”
+By contrast, in most infant domestic adoptions, “Termination is almost always voluntary.
+We may have an unknown parent, usually the father, whose rights may have to be involuntarily terminated, but typically in this type of adoption, everyone has the same goal in mind.”

-Finally, “one area where there tends to be more contested adoptions is in related cases, particularly stepparent adoptions.
-There’s usually a lot of acrimony between the biological mother, who’s married to the child’s stepfather, and the biological father whose rights are going to be terminated so that the stepfather can become the child’s legal parent.”
+When children come to the United States through international adoption, “Their parents’ rights have already been terminated; often they’ve been abandoned.“ Finally, “One area where there tends to be more contested adoptions is relation cases, particularly stepparent adoptions.
+There’s usually a lot of acrimony between the biological mother, who’s married to the child’s stepfather, and the biological father, whose rights are going to be terminated so that the stepfather can become the child’s legal parent.”

-Ballard says that contested adoptions can be very difficult and expensive— “I try to discourage those if my client doesn’t have a good case.”
+Ballard says that contested adoptions can be very difficult and expensive.
+“I try to discourage those if my client doesn’t have a good case.”

-What Are the Common Types of Adoption?
+What Are the Most Common Types of Adoption?

-Adoptions take many forms and can address parenting needs for many situations.
+Adoptions take many forms and can address parenting needs in many situations.
+Here is an overview of some of the main types:

-Open and Closed Adoptions
+1. Open and Closed Adoptions

 Regardless of whether you’re the biological parent or the adoptive parent, you will want to consider the level of openness you’re comfortable with.

-International Adoption and Domestic Adoption
+2. International Adoption and Domestic Adoption

-Stepparent Adoption
+3. Stepparent Adoption

-Foster Parent Adoption
+4. Foster Parent Adoption

 Finally, foster parents can adopt the children in their foster care.
 These adoptions are generally handled through state agencies, and foster parents should speak with an attorney to understand the specific requirements of their state and adoptive placement.